-Covid-19 is a new illness that can affect human lungs and airways.
+Covid-19 is an illness that can affect human lungs and airways.

 It is caused by a virus called Coronavirus.